I'm a Celebrity...Get Me Out of Here! (British TV series): Controversies

-In 2017, viewers complained that camp mate Iain Lee was the subject of bullying and isolation from other camp mates during the seventeenth series, and there were concerns raised due to the effect it could have on his mental health.
-There were calls for fellow contestant Rebekah Vardy to be cut as a mental health ambassador, due to her alleged role in the 'bullying'.
+In 2017, viewers complained that camp mate Iain Lee was the subject of bullying and isolation from other camp mates during the seventeenth series, and there were concerns raised owing to the effect it could have on his mental health.
+There were calls for fellow contestant Rebekah Vardy to be cut as a mental health ambassador, owing to her alleged role in the "bullying".
 On the ITV programme Good Morning Britain the day after her eviction, Vardy defended herself for remarks she made about Iain Lee in Extra Camp, the ITV2 spin-off series, stating that she was "under pressure", and that they were taken out of context.
 After his eviction from the camp, Dennis Wise also said on Good Morning Britain that he and Lee were on friendly terms, and said that ITV would not allow bullying on the show.
 He later accused the show of 'editing him' to look like a bully.
-Following his third place eviction, Lee directly addressed his relationship with those accused of 'picking on him', stating that he "loves them" and that there's "no beef between [them]".
+Following his third place eviction, Lee directly addressed his relationship with those accused of "picking on him", stating that he "loves them" and that there's "no beef between [them]".
 He also addressed claims that he had a "game plan", stating that he was just being himself.

 In 2019, some viewers criticised Adele Roberts' elimination after a typing error in the app caused confusion over the votes.
 App votes were therefore not counted, which led to only phone votes to have an effect on the elimination.

-That same year, Chris Packham wrote an open letter to Ant and Dec expressing his desire for them to retire the bushtucker trials.
+That same year, Chris Packham wrote an open letter to Ant & Dec expressing his desire for them to retire the bushtucker trials.

 On 13 November 2020, the RSPCA stated that it had "serious concerns about the welfare of animals" featured in the programme.
 They stated that the production company had got in touch with them ahead of the 20th series taking place in the UK, and had advised that consideration should be given to using welfare-friendly alternatives to animals in the Bushtucker trials, but that it was "really disappointed" that animals were still planned to be used in the trials.
 It recommended viewers could contact Ofcom, or ITV directly if they wanted to take action.

 In November 2020 rural crime officers from North Wales Police began investigations into the ITV network after TV presenter and naturalist Iolo Williams complained that non-native insects, used in the show at Gwrych Castle, could escape and pose a threat to ecosystems.
 Gwrych Castle woods is a site of special scientific interest (SSSI), as is the nearby Coed y Gopa, managed by the Woodland Trust.
 Natural Resources Wales, which is responsible for regulating the release of non-native species did not receive an application from ITV to release non-native species.
 The release of species without a licence would be an offence under the Wildlife and Countryside Act.
 ITV said the programme "complies with animal welfare law concerning the use of animals, and we are proud of our exemplary production practices".